 Click here to see details for the District of Columbia’s benchmark plan, which does include coverage for both basic and major dental services for children.

-Four insurers offer stand-alone dental plans through the DC exchange
+Which insurers offer dental coverage through the DC marketplace?

 - BEST Life

 These plans can be purchased through DC Health Link during open enrollment (November 1 to January 31) or during a special enrollment period triggered by a qualifying life event.
 Exchange-certified stand-alone dental plans are compliant with the ACA’s rules for pediatric dental coverage.